peteroupc/peteroupc.github.io/random.md

 To reduce the chance of correlated random numbers or identical random number sequences, an application is encouraged to create&mdash;
 - one thread-safe instance of an RNG for the entire application to use, or
-- one instance of an RNG for each thread of the application, where each instance is independently initialized and is accessible to only one thread (such as with thread-local storage).
+- one instance of an RNG for each thread of the application, where each instance&mdash;
+    - is accessible to only one thread (such as with thread-local storage), and
+    - is initialized with a seed that is unrelated to the other seeds (using sequential or linearly related seeds can cause [**undesirable correlations**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/) in some PRNGs).

 An application that generates random numbers in parallel can also do one or both of&mdash;

-- using a different conforming RNG scheme for each instance, in addition to using independently-initialized instances, and
+- using a different conforming RNG scheme for each instance, and
 - using a conforming RNG scheme specially designed for parallel random number generation.

 If an application uses more than one kind of RNG (cryptographic, statistical, seeded), the advice above applies separately to each such kind of RNG.